NatTuck/hw-quest/content/classes/2023-09/cs4140/notes/99-future.md

-More:

- - Overview of React
- - Using a non-react component with React

  - Test driven development
  - Integration tests with browser
  - Test Coverage

- - TLS: What, Why, Doing it with Certbot
  - Web App Security
  - Backups

  - Setup Documentation